wesselvanree/shopify-theme-tailwind/README.md

 ### Production

-You can use the included Github Action if you create a build branch on Github.
-This builds the index.css file automatically when you push to the main branch.
+You can use the included Github Action if you have added a `build` branch on your Github repo.
+If you do not create the build branch manually the action fails for some reason.
+This builds the optimized `index.css` file automatically when you push to the `main` branch.
 You can set up the Shopify Github integration to track the build branch.

 Alternatively, you can create the build manually.
 Run `npm run build` to build for production.
 You can use the